refgd/easy-complie/README.md

     ```

   ### Tips
-  You can set "groupmedia: true" for Less, to mearge all media queries
+  You can set "groupmedia: true" for Less/sass/less, to mearge all media queries

 ## Release Notes